 Animals gain entry to your home through any opening they can find.
 These may include loose or damaged soffits, open windows, damaged roofs, chimneys and gaps around pipes and doors.
 People often find they have animals in crawl spaces, attics, basements and walls.

-How to Tell What Kind of Animal Is in Your Attic
+How to Tell What Animal Is in Your Walls

 - Check entry points: Animals have different entry methods.
 For example, squirrels will chew a small hole for themselves, whereas raccoons will tear a big hole.